 A computer course designed to introduce students to personal computers.
 Topics include basic concepts of computer operations, storage media, software categories, Windows operating system, computer communication devices, and Internet.
 The course also includes introduction to Microsoft Word, Excel, Access, and PowerPoint.
 3-0-3

 This course introduces students to the three major forms of literary expression: fiction, poetry, and drama.
 Significant works from each form will be analyzed to reveal creative techniques, how they represent an author’s time, and how they reflect today’s human condition.
 Prerequisite: WRIT101 or permission of the department.

-Third Semester - 15 Credits (FALL ONLY)
+Third Semester - 19 Credits

-Advanced Aeronautical Knowledge
+Advanced Aeronautical Knowledge (fall only)

-Aircraft Engines Structures Theory
+Aircraft Engines Structures Theory (fall only)

 This course is designed to place emphasis on the fundamental principles of aircraft engines, including engine theory; materials and methods of construction; lubricants; and lubrication systems; and superchargers.
 General engine operation procedures and performance diagnosis are also studied.
 This includes the principles of aircraft structures, including stresses operating on airframe structures, purpose, types and construction of airframes 3-0-3

 This training course provides the student with the necessary aeronautical knowledge and prerequisites as specified in the Federal Aviation Regulations (FAR's) for the commercial pilot.
 Topics of discussion are FAR's; airplane performance; aerodynamics; airplane engines and systems; and physiology.
 Upon successful completion of this course (as defined by a grade of 80% or better) the student will receive an endorsement to take the FAA knowledge exam in the department for an additional fee.
-Prerequisite: AVIP110 or equivalent Corequisite: AVIP125 (3-0-3)
+Prerequisite: AVIP110/123 or equivalent Corequisite: AVIP125 (3-0-3)

-Fourth Semester - 16 Credits (SPRING ONLY)
+Fourth Semester - 13 Credits

 This course is an analysis of the physics of flight, including the application of basic aerodynamics to the wing and airfoil; the analysis of lift and drag components relative to the wing platform and airplane performance; application of aerodynamic effect of turbo jet engines; and the principles of propulsion.
 3-0-3

-Human Factors in Aviation
+Human Factors in Aviation (spring only)

 This course provides the student with a detailed introduction to aspects of aviation safety and the associated components of pilot psychology, human factors, aircraft technology and aero-medical physiology.
 Emphasis will be on resource management in single pilot and multi-crew member operations.
 Human Factors in Aviation is designed for the advanced pilot, air traffic control, and aerospace management student to recognize the degree of importance human factors play in the aviation industry.
 In order to obtain this focus, a detailed study, through a series of lectures, will map out the error chains that result in most accidents/incidents.
 Special emphasis will be placed upon psychology.
 Prerequisite:AVIP139 and AVIP238.
 3-0-3

 A continuation of AVIP230.
 It is the second half of two phases of actual flight training from an FAA approved fixed base operator leading to the successful completion of the FAA Commercial Pilot-Airplane Certificate.
 A total of 60 hours of flight instruction is provided, including dual, solo flight and oral instruction and briefing.
 Successful completion will be passage of FAA required flight test for Commercial Pilot-Airplane certificate.
-Prerequisite: AVIP 230 Corequisite: AVIP232 0-6-3
+Prerequisite: AVIP 230 Corequisite: AVIP125 and AVIP140 0-6-3